This post covers the best things to do in Hollywood, including nighttime, free, as well as family-friendly tours

 4) Take a Stars’ Homes Tour

 It can’t be Hollywood without a big dose of fame!
 Get your celebrity fix with a Stars’ Homes driving tour, which you could go on your own or one an organized bus tour.

 Not only will you see the dwellings of some very famous people, but you’ll also cruise Rodeo Drive, through West Hollywood, and into neighborhoods like Belair & the Hollywood Hills.

 5) Consider a Tourist Attraction Discount Pass

-Tourist discount passes work by bundling tickets to popular tourist destinations into one price, usually between 20%-50% the retail price.
+Tourist discount passes work by bundling tickets to popular tourist destinations into one price, usually between 20%-50% of the retail price.

 Hollywood is filled with museums, attractions, and tours that are included for free or at a large discount on several passes, including but and celebrity tours.

 Read our post comparing the different LA (which includes many Hollywood items!) tourist discount passes.

 Several bus tour companies, including hop-on-hop-off buses, also offer discounts and deals.

 6) Visit TCL Chinese Theatre

 One of Sid Grauman’s iconic theatres, the TCL Chinese Theatre has been a staple for Hollywood movie premieres since opening in 1927.